555 (North American Numbering Plan): History

-New Zealand

-In New Zealand the number *555 is a free mobile telephone number to report a road incident or an unsafe driver.
-The number goes to the New Zealand Police Communication Centre, but is given a lower priority than a 111 emergency call (111 is an analogue of 911 in North America).
-When you call the police communicator will ask you, where you are, how long ago the incident happened, the vehicle licence plate and what is happening now.
-The information will be passed along to frontline police, but will often only result in a warning letter.
-Police still urge drivers to call 111 for more serious instances such as a serious motor vehicle crash or any instances where life is at risk.

-Fictional usage
+Current fictional usage

 Telephone companies began encouraging the producers of television shows and movies to use the 555 prefix for fictional telephone numbers by the 1960s.
 Two early examples include The Second Time Around (1961), which used 555-3485, and Panic in Year Zero!
 (1962), which used 555-2106.
 In television shows made or set in the mid-1970s or earlier, "KLondike 5" or "KLamath 5" reflects the old convention of using telephone exchange names.

 Before "555" or "KLondike-5" gained broad usage, scriptwriters would sometimes invent fake exchanges starting with words like "QUincy" or "ZEbra", as the letters "Q" and "Z" were not used on the old dial phones.
 Numbers in the format "Zenith" X-...., while not directly dialable, were not fictional.
 These were an early form of regional tollfree number which required operator assistance.

-Only 555-0100 through 555-0199 are now specifically reserved for fictional use; the other numbers have been reserved for actual assignment.
+Only 555-0100 through 555-0199 are now specifically reserved for fictional use; the other numbers can now be assigned by telephone companies, except for 555-1212 (national use directory assistance) and 555-4334 (national use assigned).

 555 use is restricted only in North America.
 In 1994, cartoonist Gary Larson's The Far Side included a panel with graffiti of a 555 number by which prank calls could be made to Satan.
 In Australia, 555 was at the time a standard exchange, and the Australian owner of the number became the subject of harassment, launching an unsuccessful lawsuit against Larson and his syndicate for defamation.

 The 555 exchange is not reserved in area codes used for toll-free phone numbers.
 This led to the video game The Last of Us accidentally including the number to a phone-sex operator.

 The number "555-2368" (or 311-555-2368) is a carryover from the "EXchange 2368" ("Exchange CENTral") number common in telephone advertisements as early as the 1940s.
-"555-2368" is the phone number used by Jim Rockford in the TV series The Rockford Files (as seen during the opening credits), in the TV series The Mod Squad (episode: "And a Little Child Shall Bleed Them") and the Ghostbusters (as seen during their TV commercial within the film).
-The number "1-800-555-2368" appears in a magazine Daniel Jackson is reading in Stargate SG-1 (S04E13: "The Curse".)
+"555-2368" is the phone number used by Jim Rockford in the TV series The Rockford Files (as seen during the opening credits), in the TV series The Mod Squad (episode: "And a Little Child Shall Bleed Them") and the film Ghostbusters (as seen during their TV commercial within the film).
+The number "1-800-555-2368" appears in a magazine Daniel Jackson is reading in Stargate SG-1 (S04E13: "The Curse").